ShreyashDesai/NEURAL-STYLE-TRANSFER-TOOL/README.md

 🏁 Acknowledgements

-I sincerely thank CodTech IT Solutions and my mentor Neela Santosh for their guidance throughout this internship and for providing me the opportunity to work on this exciting deep learning project.
+Special thanks to CodTech IT Solutions and my mentor Neela Santosh for providing guidance and support throughout this internship.